szabgab/rust.code-maven.com/preprocessing/sponsoring/src/header.md

 You might work at an organization that relies on Rust and the organization might want to support the development of the Rust ecosystem.

+If your **product/company** depends on Rust, you can sponsor people here to ensure they keep happily maintaining them.

 In [this series of articles](https://dev.to/szabgab/github-sponsors-a-series-on-giving-an-receiving-4fmb) I am reviewing how various Open Source developers employ the [GitHub Sponsors](https://github.com/sponsors/) system to get funding.
 Many of the articles are about Rust developers or Rust projects.